cwchentw/ccrun/README.md

 ## Warning

 `ccrun` will compile and execute target source.
-Hence, DON'T use `ccrun` to run untrusted source.
+Hence, DON'T USE `ccrun` to run UNTRUSTED source.

 ## Why `ccrun`?